 Appeals to the above policy may be submitted to the Executive Vice President, or designee.
 Exceptions may be granted under extenuating circumstances or when there has not been sufficient opportunity to enroll in required courses.

+Students should be aware that the conferring of additional degrees by any college within the VCCCD does not always guarantee admission or the accomplishment of general education or major requirements at transfer institutions.